TedHusted/awake/awake.md/awake.md

 A slurping sound comes from Leto’s tumbler.

 Leto: It might take a decade or two for the Terrans to chill.
-Someday, I would love to take my offspring to Disneyland.

-Celeste: I would love to take me to Disneyland.

-Touching his thumbs together, Leto raises his hands to simulate a camera

-Leto: You would look cute in mouse ears.
+One day, we will walk side by side.
+I’m sure.

+Celeste: And the sports! — The other colonies will go nuts for what they have going here.
+The Big Match would go over great on Othala.

+Leto: But, first, Disneyland.

 Making the hand sign for “question”, Celeste raises her third finger.

 Celeste: Seriously for a second. — Do you think the Omnibots would ever invade Terra?

-Leto: Not if Terra can participate in its own defense.
+Leto: Not if Terra can help with its own defense.
 These people are armed to the teeth.
-The weapons are primitive but very, very deadly. — And we’re also staking our claim with the Anunnaki.
+The weapons are primitive but very, very deadly. — The Anunnaki were bad enough.
+Now we have to deal with their toy robots gone wild.

 Celeste: Can you imagine meeting a reptoid in person?
 Three meters tall, scaly iridescent green and blue skin, crocodile face — Brrrr.

-Leto: Change three meters tall to one-third meter long, and you could be describing my family pet, Jiminy.
+Leto: Change three meters tall to one-third meter long.
+Then you could be describing my family pet, Jiminy.

 Celeste: OK … giant salamander standing on its hind legs.
 Still brrrr.

-Leto: Anunnaki look scary but they are just lazy bullies with a god complex.
+Leto: Anunnaki look scary but they are only lazy bullies with a god complex.
 Messing about with a primitive species is disgusting.

 Celeste: Did you want to play another game?

 ***

+[UN]

+***

-Somewhere in cyberspace, a virtual holodeck presents a room decorated in primary colors with four single beds in a semi-circle.
+Somewhere in cyberspace, a virtual holodeck reveals a room decorated in primary colors.

-Each bedspread is themed with a flag.
-Both beds are variations of blue, red, and white.
-The France bed uses vertical stripes.
-A solid blue comforter with red and white pillows covers the other bed, the UK Union Jack flag.
+In a semi-circle, there are three single beds.
+The theme of each bed is a flag.
+One bed uses vertical stripes, like le Tricolore.
+A solid blue comforter with red and white pillows covers the second bed, like the Union Jack.
+The comforter on the third bed has horizontal red and white stripes.
+Its pillow case is covered with white stars on a dark blue background, like the Stars and Stripes.

 On each bed, there is a figure sleeping on top of the covers.
 At first, the figures seem like extra large plush toys, the size of a small child.

 On the bed with a blue comforter, one of the figures sits up.
-Rather than use a realistic subject, the holodeck displays an animated character against a live-action background.
-Sitting up in bed, bending at the waist, it holds up its head.
+The figures are not rendered as realistic subjects.
+The holodeck shows animated characters against a live-action background.

+Sitting up in bed, bending at the waist, the figure holds up its head.
 The POV zooms in to to reveal a Lion with fingers and toes at the end of its paws.

 Strategos the Lion: I’m awake.

 Argus the Rooster: I’m awake too.

+Titan the Eagle: I’m awake three.

-Both figures yawn and stretch together.
+The figures giggle.
+Then Strategos, Argus, and Titan yawn and stretch together.

 Idisi the Teacher: (Off-camera) Time to get up, babies.
 The big kids are joining us for breakfast today.